Our comments policy is very simple: be polite, be on topic, and be who you say you are.

-We welcome comments from all our readers, whether you are a Lib Dem or a supporter of other parties, or none at all.
+We welcome comments from all our readers, whether you are a Lib Dem, a supporter of another part, or of none at all.
 We want to foster a good quality of discussion and debate, and ask commenters to respect our rules of engagement.
 These are based on how we all would expect a well-run public meeting to operate: allowing everyone to have their say in a way which involves the whole audience, and not just its most vocal participants.

 We’ve outlined our policy below so you can make sure your comments work with it, in both the letter and in its spirit.
 If your comments stay within our guidelines then they are very welcome, but in the end the responsibility rests with you to ensure that they do.

-Members of the Liberal Democrats can have their comments marked as being from party members by registering for our Forum (a one-off process) and then by making sure they are logged in before posting a comment.
+Current Liberal Democrat members can have their comments marked as being from party members by registering for our Forum (a one-off process) and then by making sure they are logged in before posting a comment.

 When posting comments, please respect other readers of the site by being polite, being on topic, and being who you say you are.
 Comments which are not will be removed.